ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 | <a name="provider_aws"></a> [aws](#provider\_aws) | ~> 5.0 |

 ### MODULES
+I have created modules for the resources required to create the three-tier-architecture.
+This was done to enable reusability of specific resources across different projects and environments.
+This promotes consistency and reduces duplication of effort.

 #### Click On The Module To Check Requirements in the variables.tf file

 - [x] [Backend(Required For Multi-team deployment, else optional)](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/tree/master/Backend)
 - [X] [Cloudwatch_alarm(Optional)](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/tree/master/modules/Cloudwatch_Alarm)
 - [X] [KMS(Optional IF storage_encryption is set to False)](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/tree/master/modules/KMS)